SiriusBits/nova/src/readme.md

-All proto typing should go in here in folders specific to typ - html, javascript, SCSS, Images, Fonts etc.
+All proto typing should go in here in folders specific to type - html, javascript, SCSS, Images, Fonts etc.